gabrielrodrigues42/born2beroot/README.md

 ## VM Setup

-- Create a VM with your chosen distro, in VirtualBox
+- Create a VM with your chosen distro, in VirtualBox or UTM
 - Choose amount of RAM
 - Create a virtual hard disk, VDI, dynamically allocated
 - Choose amount of storage